liip/bootstrap-blocks-wordpress-plugin/readme.txt

 == Changelog ==

+= 3.3.0 =

+* [FEATURE] Added possibility to vertically align the content in a `column` block from the block controls.
+* [DEPRECATED] The `centerContent` attribute of the `column` block is deprecated.
+If enabled it will automatically be migrated to the new `contentVerticalAlignment` attribute.

 = 3.2.0 =

 * [FEATURE] Ability to transform multiple selected blocks into a row block.
 This feature only works with WordPress >= 5.6.
 Additionally custom templates ([see `wpBootstrapBlocks.row.enableCustomTemplate` filter](https://github.com/liip/bootstrap-blocks-wordpress-plugin#wpbootstrapblocksrowenablecustomtemplate)) must be enabled (which is the default).